Complex Commercial Claims

 The more organized and thorough your documentation, the stronger your claim will be—and the harder it is for the insurer to undervalue your loss.

-In Louisiana, however, state law prohibits percentage-based fees, so adjusters must charge a reasonable flat or hourly rate, as outlined in Louisiana Revised Statutes §22:1703.
-CLFPA adheres to all state-specific regulations, ensuring transparent, compliant, and cost-effective service tailored to your location.
+In Louisiana, state law does not permit percentage-based fees, so compensation must be structured as a reasonable flat or hourly fee in accordance with Louisiana Revised Statutes §22:1703.

 How do I get started?